NKRisu/special-dollop/README.md

 - login, and
 - logout
 - security measures (if anything private is handled)
-- File name field
+- Fix the total hours calculation (simple fix)
-- Lunch break lenght option
+- Separator change